evogelsa/dcs-real-weather/README.md

           "RainyPreset1",
           "RainyPreset2",
           "RainyPreset3"
-          ] // List of weather presets you do not want to be chosen },
+          ], // List of weather presets you do not want to be chosen "default-preset": "Preset7" // default preset to use when no match found },
     "fog": {
       "enabled": true,           // set to false to disable fog